hardolf/JRiver.MediaCenter/README.md

 # JRiver.MediaCenter
 ## These solutions contain plug-ins, track-info, visualizations and other extensions for the JRiver Media Center

-Developed for J. River Media Center 24 and newer
+Developed for JRiver Media Center

 Development environment: Microsoft Visual Studio 2017, 2019, ... , C#